 How Digital Cameras Are Made Useful by Their Programing

 - Digital Cameras: Similarly, digital cameras have software programming in them that translate our input via the hardware and respond appropriately.
+(See my guide to the Photography merit badge!)

 - When we press a certain button, the lens opens or the shutter adjusts.
 In the same way, by pressing a physical button on the camera (hardware), the software makes the camera complete different functions!